RoboSense-LiDAR/rs_driver/doc/howto/how_to_use_rs_driver_viewer.md

-# How to visualize the point cloud with rs_driver_viewer
+# How to visualize point cloud with rs_driver_viewer

 ## 1 Introduction